 Commonfolk Coffee Company

-Korean fried chicken and coffee for a cause in the Mornington Peninsula.
+Specialty coffee for a cause in the Mornington Peninsula.

 Tucked away in an industrial pocket of Mornington, Commonfolk Coffee is one of the unassuming gems of the Peninsula's cafe scene.
 Here, the house-roasted coffee is the hero, with specialty options to suit every palate.
 Every brew you order makes a difference, too, thanks to Commonfolk's initiative The Cup That Counts, which helps set up sustainable farms in Uganda.